ArshdeepxSingh/TO-DO/README.md

 # TO-DO
-This is a Minmalist TO-DO App built using Flutter BloC architecture
+A Minmalist TO-DO App built using Flutter BloC architecture and utilises Hive for persisting Data storage